norswap/autumn/doc/A4-basic-parsers.md

 This lazily initialized parser is an instance of [`LazyParser`].

-Here's a basic example that shows a recursive grammar where rule `A` matches an one or more repetition of the string "ab":
+Here's a basic example that shows a recursive grammar where rule `A` matches one or more repetition of the string "ab":

 ```